esl/amoc/doc/amoc_coordinator.md

 ## Description

-This module allows to synchronize the users, and act on groups of them.
+This module allows to synchronize the users and act on groups of them.

 The coordinator reacts to new users showing up in a system, according to the `Coordination Plan`.
 The `Coordination Plan` consists of `Coordination Items`, and each of them is defined as one of the following: `{NumberOfUsers, CoordinationActions}`.